 4. Norpro Candy Thermometer

 The Norco candy thermometer is a basic design with few parts.
 This makes it super easy when it’s time to clean up.
-Simply pop it in some hot, soapy water and clean.
+Simply pop it in some hot, soapy water to clean it.

-Reading the temperature isn’t as easy as a digital thermometer.
-The temperature increments are oddly spaced out which isn’t ideal for reading if you’re in a hurry.
+Reading the temperature isn’t as easy as using a digital thermometer.
+The temperature increments are oddly spaced out, which isn’t ideal for reading if you’re in a hurry.
 The other analogue gauges on this list included the stages from thread to hard crack.
-This would be a helpful addition on this tool as well.
+This would be a helpful addition to this tool as well.

 Pros